Naymmmm/FastCast2/README.md

 An improved version of FastCast with Parallel scripting, more extensions, and statically typed

 > [!NOTE]
-> I still have not finished making the API Usage, README.md, so you're gonna learn how to use **FastCast2** by yourself
+> I still have not finished making the API Usage, README.md

 ## How to install